Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 No New Year’s resolutions are possible without a strategy for achieving them.
 Resolutions, like goals, become more attainable when you streamline your goal-setting process.
 When you’re having trouble reaching your resolutions, you need a way to achieve your goals no matter what.
 Instead of hardened resolve, you need a plan.
 Here’s how to replace resolutions with objectives that work.

 1. Decide and commit to making a change

 Change doesn’t come easily.
 It can take months to build a new habit, yet we give up on resolutions in just a few weeks.
-That’s because we aren’t really willing to change your lifestyle.
-All the trendy resolutions in the world won’t work for you unless you’re in the mindset of creating a true change.
+That’s because we aren’t really willing to change our lifestyles – and all the trendy resolutions in the world won’t work for you unless you’re in the mindset of creating a true change.
 Make the decision now that you’re going to change some aspect of your life, and then commit to making it happen.

 2. Document what you want

 Should you make New Year’s resolutions?
 Instead of merely resolving to change a behavior, write down your goal!
 Not on a computer, but on paper or in a journal.
 Writing something down in a physical notebook can help you remember it better later on.
 Getting crystal clear on what you want and having it documented is the best way to get in the right state to achieve your goals.
 You’ll be able to truly hone in on your goal once you see it in front of you.

 Your New Year’s resolution might be to get a promotion at work, but why?
 Do you want to learn more about your field?
 Do you ultimately want to make more money so you can better provide for your family, or save more so that you can achieve financial freedom?

 Understand not just the short-term outcome you want, but the true purpose of your goal.
 When you understand why you want your goal, you will find a way to achieve it – even when things get challenging.
 With no New Year’s resolutions to create performance anxiety, you’re free to make incremental changes that cumulate in achieving your goal.